 Coming off their first SEC loss Saturday against Florida, Auburn went up to Nashville looking for a bounce-back win against Vanderbilt.
 After a tough start for both teams, Auburn got hot from deep quickly.
 Denver Jones hit his first two three-pointers before Miles Kelly capped off the 13-0 run, forcing an early timeout for Vanderbilt.

-Vanderbilt looked for a momentum boost going into halftime, as they only trailed by four heading into the under-four minute media timeout.
-After a three-pointer by Nickel got the Commodores within two at half, Memorial Gymnasium looked to claim a third upset victory on the year.
+Vanderbilt looked for a momentum boost going into halftime, as they only trailed by four heading into the under-four-minute media timeout.
+After a three-pointer by Nickel got the Commodores within two at the half, Memorial Gymnasium looked to claim a third upset victory on the year.

 Auburn made too many mistakes offensively coming out of halftime, which allowed Vanderbilt to take its first lead of the game 43-42.
 Vanderbilt’s quick pace allowed the crowd to erupt and forced Auburn to keep up early.

-However, Chaney Johnson started to heat up right after, as he scored nearly every time down the court and willed the lead back up to near double digits.
+However, Chaney Johnson started to heat up right after, scoring nearly every time down the court and bringing the lead back up to near double digits.

 The score wouldn’t get close again as the Tigers’ lead would be double digits the rest of the game.
 After a tough first half, Broome would finally get going by scoring 15 second-half points, wearing down the Commodores in the paint.